 Busting the myth – it’s expensive to buy property in super

 You don’t need to go far into a google search on owning property in Super to find many people saying it’s expensive and therefore, it’s not going to make any money.
 Spoiler alert – we have over 500 clients we are helping do just that!
 There are a lot of expenses when buying a property – both inside and outside of super – we know that.
-Though when you do know what they are and you can factor them into your investment calculations, you can find a property that will be a great investment for you.
+Though when you do know what they are and you can factor them into your investment calculations, you can find a property that could be a great investment for you.

 So what are they?
 Let’s break it down into the initial costs and then your ongoing costs: